-We will be carrying out improvement works at Kettering station from May 2019 to Spring 2020 as part of the Midland Main Line upgrade
+We are continuing improvement work at Kettering station until the end of 2020 as part of the Midland Main Line upgrade

 The work includes extending platforms 1,2,3 and 4 and trimming back to platform canopies to accommodate electrified overhead wires.

 This will allow longer trains with more seats and bi-mode trains powered by electricity to call at the station in the future – benefitting passengers, the environment and people living close to the railway.

 In addition, we will also be taking the opportunity to improve the station lighting, CCTV and public announcement systems at Kettering Station.